Forget These Failed Prophecies and Predictions for 2017 — It’s Time to Heed What’s Really True

 7. Does the prediction contradict God’s word?
 Contradictions prove the prophecy false.

-8. And obviously, did the prediction come true?
+8. Most of all, did the prediction come true?

 Here’s why.
 What does God really, really want from us, more than anything?
 Obedience.
 In I Sam.
 15:22 through the prophet Samuel, God tells the appointed king of Israel, Saul: “Has the Lord as much delight in burnt offerings and sacrifices as in obeying the voice of the Lord?
 Behold, to obey is better than sacrifice.”
 We see the same idea in Deut.
 30:1-10 and verses 19-20 and many other places in Scripture.